golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

 **Note**: Percentages and acres do not add up to 100 and 20455 respectively because the Caldor Fire spared a small piece of the Western tip of the Trestle Project boundary.

 * Use the Clip function on each `d-m-d-` layer by using the `d-m-d-` layer as the Input and one of the four split burn severity layers as the overlay.
-This should create 16 new layers in total: four burn severity categories times four year layers is 16 burn severity/year pairings.
+This should create 16 new layers in total: four burn severity categories times four year layers is 16 burn year-severity pairings.
 Save each new layer using the `.gpkg` extension and the file naming convention `[YYYY]-[high/med/low/uvl]`.

 * As in the Footprint Acres section above, find the acres of each of the 16 new layers using the field calculator and the `$area/4046.86` formula naming the column `QGIS_ACRES_[HIGH/MED/LOW/UVL]` each time.